 Cora is an iPhone, iPad, and iPod app that helps you sew your fabric stash.
 With Cora, whether you’re out and about shopping for patterns or planning a project in bed, your fabric stash is always with you!
 Sort and search to sew up treasures you already have.
 The link is here.

-An app recently released for both iOS and Android devices, the app helps you to keep track of all of your projects.
+An app released by DIY Danielle for both iOS and Android devices, this app helps you to keep track of all of your projects.
+Organize sewing projects, measurements, patterns, fabric, and your sewing shopping list all in this one convenient app.
+Browse sewing inspiration tutorials, fabrics, and patterns.
 Keep track of everything from fabric care instructions to your cost for a particular sewing project on this easy to use sewing phone app.
 Get the Android version here and the iOS version here.

 Quilting Tutorials from Missouri Star Quilt Co.

 Free quilting tutorial videos from Jenny Doan of the Missouri Star Quilt Company!
 They have hundreds of quilt patterns to choose from for beginners and experts alike.
 You’ll love learning to sew with them!
 New tutorials are added all the time!
 Download the app for free here.

 A new web app to allow you to try out fabrics and colours on a quilt pattern before you cut!
 At present there is only one design that you can download to buy but keep an eye on this new idea – see it here.

 Gain confidence in your quilt fabrics shopping with Quilt Wizard!
 Take pictures of fabrics right on the spot, and immediately try them in your quilt project on screen.
 No need to carry snippets of fabrics with you when shopping, you can see straight away on your device how your choice of fabrics will perform on your quilt.
 Get this app from iTunes here.